 Tom Pittman is the author of this port of Tiny BASIC, available for a large number of microcomputers.
 Not only does he have the Tiny BASIC manual in HTML and text, but he also has ports of Tiny BASIC to other, more modern systems for you to play with at your leisure.

 A source copy of KIMATH, MOS's high performance floating point math library, and a 6502 simulator for Windows loosely based on the KIM-1.

 Peter Jennings' personal page, the author of Microchess.
 Multiple versions available, including ports to other systems.
 I myself have ported Microchess to the Commodore 64, which you can get from the Secret Weapons of Commodore.

-I mentioned this on the front page, but I will put it here as well since Bob is still producing his 4K memory board and KIM I/O board, newly made, all by hand and available for purchase as kits or fully assembled.
+I mentioned this on the front page, but I will put it here as well since Bob is still producing his memory board, clone KIM board and KIM I/O board, newly made, all by hand and available for purchase as kits or fully assembled.
 Please pay him a visit.

 Inevitably, Bo has a KIM-1 in his collection, but he hasn't gotten a power supply for it yet!
 Get with it, Bo!
 What kind of collector are you anyway?! ;) Bo also has a copy of the KIM Hints, although he has it linked as the "KIM-1 FAQ."

 Steve has some very nice pictures of an original MOS unit.